dtoczala/watson-landing-page/README.md

 - [The 50 Best Free Datasets for Machine Learning](https://gengo.ai/articles/the-50-best-free-datasets-for-machine-learning/) - 50 solid free datasets for machine learning models.
 Nice collection of resources here.

-## DevOps with Cognitive on Bluemix
+## DevOps with Cognitive on IBM Cloud
-The topic of DevOps when working in Bluemix is deserving of it's own "landing page".
-The open cloud platform and the ability to apply the [Continuous Delivery](https://console.ng.bluemix.net/devops/getting-started) service, along with it's support for toolchains, means that you have a lot of options when configuring your Bluemix environment to promote best practices and DevOps principles.
+The topic of DevOps when working in IBM Cloud is deserving of it's own "landing page".
+The open cloud platform and the ability to apply the [Continuous Delivery](https://cloud.ibm.com/docs/overview?topic=overview-dev-journey#devops) service, along with it's support for toolchains, means that you have a lot of options when configuring your IBM Cloud environment to promote best practices and DevOps principles.

 ### References for Further Reading
-- [Setting up your Bluemix environment](https://console.ng.bluemix.net/docs/admin/patterns.html#patterns) - Not a lot of guidance here, but this documentation page on Bluemix has a lot of the basic information that you will need to understand when setting up a DevOps supported development environment for your cloud and cognitive development.
-- [Full Cycle Cognitive Development (4 part series)](https://dtoczala.wordpress.com/2017/02/02/full-cycle-cognitive-development-part-1-business-concepts/) - A series by D. Toczala on the concerns, tools, and strategies for doing Cognitive development, from ideation through build and maintenance.
+- [Design the structure of your IBM Cloud Foundry Enterprise Environment](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-bpimplementation#bpimplementation) - Guidance focused on Cloud Foundry Enterprise Environments (CFEE), helping you on your orgs and spaces. a- [Full Cycle Cognitive Development (4 part series)](https://dtoczala.wordpress.com/2017/02/02/full-cycle-cognitive-development-part-1-business-concepts/) - A series by D. Toczala on the concerns, tools, and strategies for doing Cognitive development, from ideation through build and maintenance.

 ## Testing Approaches and Methods
 When looking at testing Cognitive systems, we run into issues that are new to software developers.
 Cognitive systems are _trained_, and they may be non-deterministic.
 So we have to apply some different principles and techniques when we test cognitive systems.